fabinader/open_ran_datacenter_placement/README.md

 ```

-After creating the dataset, you shoud run campaign.sh as the example below.
-Do not forget to the add the created dataset as argument as well.
+After creating the dataset, you shoud follow the instructions below.

+2) How to Reproduce Our Results:

+2.1) Open the Create_Campaigns.ipynb notebook and follow the instructions provided.
+If everything is set up correctly, you should see two directories created within the Campaigns/ folder: one for Natal and the other for Manaus.

-2) How to run the campaign.sh:
+2.2) Navigate to one of the directories and run the following commands:

 ```
-$ chmod +x campaign.sh
+$ chmod +x Placement_<city>_Case_1_2_local_odcs_AllJOBS0.sh

-$ ./campaign.sh -j 5 -c 14 -d 11 -C 1000 -o 1 -n "CampaignName" -w 0.4,0.4,0.2 <output_filename_dataset>
+$ ./Placement_<city>_Case_1_2_local_odcs_AllJOBS0.sh

 ```

-Code will run 5 times, where each run means a different random seed is used.
+Currently, there are five shell scripts, each of which will execute 20 jobs.
+In total, 100 jobs will be run.
+If you'd like to adjust the number of jobs, return to Create_Campaigns.ipynb and modify the jobs and numberOfJobsShellScript parameters.